charles2gan/GDA-android-reversing-Tool/README.md

 # ˇ GDA(GJoy Dex Analysizer)

 GDA, a new Dalvik bytecode decompiler, is implemented in C++ to provide more sophisticated, fast and convenient decompilation support.
 GDA is completely self-independent and stable.
 It supports APK, DEX, ODEX, oat files, and run without installation and Java VM support.
-GDA only takes up 2M of your disk space, and you can use it in any newly installed windows system and virtual machine system without additional configuration.
+And you can use it in any newly installed windows system and virtual machine system without additional configuration.
+GDA original file is 2m, and the size of the new version is increased to 5M after VMP protection.

 GDA is not only a decompiler, but also a powerful and fast reverse analysis platform.
 It supports not only routine analysis operations, but also malicious behavior detection, URL extraction, packer identification, variable tracking analysis, deobfuscation, Python& Java scripts, device memory extraction, dex extraction etc.